torproject/sbws/INSTALL.rst

 The prefered method to install ``sbws`` is to install it from your system distribution.
 Currently there is not any system distribution package.
-In the meanwhile, follow the following steps.
+In the meantime, follow the following steps.

 System requirements
 --------------------